• Skip to main content

 • You can leave out the Vanilla Extract if you choose.
 It’s in there for Vanilla Lovers.

-• If making lemon drizzle start with a 1/2 cup of powdered sugar and a TB of Lemon and adjust for consistency and taste.
+• If making lemon drizzle start with a 1/2 cup of powdered sugar and a 1 -2 Tablespoons of Lemon juice and adjust for consistency and taste.

 • Chilling the cookies in between the steps before baking will ensure the cookies don’t spread and keep their shape.